zynga/protoc-gen-zsharp/README.md

+**Please note:** This project is deprecated at Zynga and is no longer maintained.

+---

 # protoc-gen-zsharp
 The main purpose of this project is to add support for event sourcing and other modern c# features within Protobuf targeting the c# codegen.
 This is a standalone c# protoc plugin that will generate code compatible with the Google.Protobuf runtime provided by google.